 And, finally, it’s maintaining mindfulness and constant recognition thoughout, knowing that the universe is allowing you to experience these moments.
 Please remember that you could be in a totally different situation than you are right now – without gifts, clean water, or even a family.
 Cherish every second – I promise you’ll be even a marginally happier person once you realise how lucky you are.

-Some of my favourite hyggelig moments of December so far have involved drinking tea in bed watching the rain pour outside [this Christmas blend is fantastic], reading a scary book [I’m still working on this one] at midnight with Belle and Nala asleep beside me, fresh sheets, silk pyjamas on a Sunday evening, spending five minutes each morning deciding on a mug for the day [this one is my new fav], Harry Potter marathons, turning my kitchen into a cookie haven, hanging copper wire lights from every ledge and hand writing Christmas cards to my nearest and dearest.
+Some of my favourite hyggelig moments of December so far have involved drinking tea in bed watching the rain pour outside, reading a scary book [I’m still working on this one] at midnight with Belle and Nala asleep beside me, fresh sheets, silk pyjamas on a Sunday evening, spending five minutes each morning deciding on a mug for the day [this one is my new fav], Harry Potter marathons, turning my kitchen into a cookie haven, hanging copper wire lights from every ledge and hand writing Christmas cards to my nearest and dearest.

 I’d love to know your top Christmas hygge moments of December, so leave them in the comments below.